Sacking of Lawrence: Sack

-On May 21, 1856, Jones and Donaldson neared the town.
-A large force was stationed on the high ground at Mount Oread, and a cannon was placed to cover and command the area.
+On May 21, 1856, Jones and Donalson neared the town.
+A large force was stationed on the high ground at Hogback Ridge, and a cannon was placed to cover and command the area.
 The house of Charles L. Robinson (later to become the first governor of Kansas) was taken over as Jones's headquarters.
 Every road to the town and on the opposite side of the river was guarded by Jones's men, to prevent the free-soilers from fleeing.
 A number of flags were flown by Jones's men, such as the state banners of Alabama and South Carolina, a flag with black and white stripes, and flags bearing pro-slavery, inflammatory inscriptions, such as "Southern Rights" and "Supremacy of the White Race").

-Shalor Eldridge, proprietor of the Free State Hotel, soon learned of the oncoming forces, and he journeyed out to meet them; he was told by Donaldson that the posse would enter into Lawrence and attack if and only if the citizens tried to resist Donaldson and Jones's men.
-Donaldson and Eldridge then journeyed to the hotel, where, according to the New York Times, Eldridge had prepared "an elegant dinner, the best that the fresh and abundant stores in the cellar could afford" (which included "costly wines") so as to placate the marshal and his men.
-Eldridge was interviewed by Donaldson while the federal agent and his followers ravenously consumed the meal, then left without paying.
+Shalor Eldridge, proprietor of the Free State Hotel, soon learned of the oncoming forces, and he journeyed out to meet them; he was told by Donalson that the posse would enter into Lawrence and attack if and only if the citizens tried to resist Donalson and Jones's men.
+Donalson and Eldridge then journeyed to the hotel, where, according to The New York Times, Eldridge had prepared "an elegant dinner, the best that the fresh and abundant stores in the cellar could afford" (which included "costly wines") so as to placate the marshal and his men.
+Eldridge was interviewed by Donalson while the federal agent and his followers ravenously consumed the meal, then left without paying.
 Shortly afterwards, the marshal dismissed his followers, who were immediately deputized by Jones.
 Jones then asked to speak to a representative of the town.
 Samuel C. Pomeroy (who, along with Charles Robinson, had led the second group of settlers to the Lawrence city site in 1854) agreed to meet with the sheriff and discuss with him the situation at hand.
 Jones was clear in what he wanted: for the citizens of Lawrence to surrender all of their weapons.
 Pomeroy replied that he did not have the power to do this, as it was ultimately up to individual citizens to give up their arms.
 However, hoping to encourage Jones to leave the city peacefully, Pomeroy agreed to turn over the city's only artillery piece.
 While Jones did seize this cannon, it did not appease him, as Pomeroy had hoped.
 According to the Lawrence minister Richard Cordley: